Contract of Employment

 What has to go in a section 1 statement is laid down by law, that is to say, by s.1 of the Employment Rights Act 1996.
 The details were amended in April 2020: see Section 1 Statement Of Terms And Conditions Of Employmentfor more information about the new rules.

-As a general rule, an employer should only put in a contract of employment what it is strictly necessary to put in the contract of employment either by law or from a contractual point of view.
-Usually, the matters that should go in a contract of employment should be the same as has to go in a written statement.
+As a general rule, when writing a contract of employment I only include what is strictly necessary from a law and business / industry point of view.
+Legally, the minimum information should satisfy the requirements of the section one statement.
 Everything else should go in another document which is deemed to be non-contractual such as an employee handbook.

 Do You Need HR Support?